Last update May 2019

 (vi) “Media Award” - the recipient shall be a media professional who has contributed significantly to the public understanding of public education in Texas through print or broadcast media.
 Consideration should be given to a nominee who successfully explains complex educational issues, presents issues in an unbiased manner, and who initiates stories that promote the mission of public education.

-Nominations for all TSPRA awards must be submitted in written form to the chairperson of the Awards Committee, before the deadline announced by the association.
+Nominations for all TSPRA awards must be submitted in written form to the chairperson of the Professional Awards Committee, before the deadline announced by the association.
 The chairperson shall be responsible for informing the president and the Executive Director as soon as possible of the selection committee's decision.

 Any TSPRA member in good standing may submit nominations for professional awards.
-Awards shall be given only if the Awards Committee deems they are merited.
+Awards shall be given only if the Professional Awards Committee deems they are merited.
 The committee shall determine which, if any, awards are to be presented in any given year.
-The Awards Chair and Committee may not submit nominees.
+The Professional Awards Chair and committee may not submit nominees.

 3. TSPRA Conference - The president may serve as the chairperson or may appoint a chairperson for the TSPRA Conference.
 The president shall give guidance to the appointment of committee members.
-The chairperson shall provide the leadership to carry out the TSPRA Conference theme.
-The Conference budget shall be monitored by the president.
+The President/chairperson shall provide the leadership to carry out the TSPRA Conference theme.
+The Conference budget shall be monitored by the President and Executive Director.

 4. Executive Director Evaluation - The President-Elect shall serve as chairperson and appoint two at-large members (one who has been in TSPRA less than five years) to serve along with the President and immediate past president to execute an annual performance review of the TSPRA Executive Director.
-The annual performance review shall follow the guidelines in the adopted management review process and be reported to the Executive Committee in written form no later than the September board meeting.
+The annual performance review shall follow the guidelines in the adopted management review process and be reported to the Executive Committee in written form no later than the fall Executive Committee Meeting.

 5. Nominating Committee – shall select a slate of candidates for president-elect, nine area vice-presidents, and three at-large vice presidents.